Ecommerce Marketing: 33 Tips To Skyrocket Sales

 Respond to emails, social media questions, and other communications within 24 hours.
 If you can respond within two hours, do it.

-If someone asks for a refund, think about the request.
-You don’t want to irritate people who might spend money on your store at a future date.
-In many cases, it’s less expensive in the long run to be lenient.
+If someone asks for a refund, consider the request.
+You don’t want to irritate people who might spend money on your store in the future.
+In many cases, being lenient is less expensive in the long run.

 Most importantly, respect your customers.
 No, they’re not always right, but they’re always human.